Imjuakinhere/project2/README.txt

 Q10:  You have to supply an initial value when creating a semaphore.
 Which value should you use to mimic the default functionality of a mutex?
 What would happen if you specified a larger value?

+The # that was used to initialize the semaphore is the amount of processes i want to be accessing resource. we only want one thread to access our processor at a time.So depending how many time we want the data be munipulated then that would be the number we will set it too.

 Testing